tessapower/tessapower.github.io/src/_posts/2020-06-02-unit-testing-cpp-terminal-app-native-visual-studio.md

 ### Linker Errors :(

-I missed a crucial step when setting up the Unit Tests Project that lead to linker errors when I first went to run the tests (LNK1165, LNK2005, and LNK2019).
+I missed a crucial step when setting up the Unit Tests Project that lead to linker errors when I first went to run the tests (_LNK1165_, _LNK2005_, and _LNK2019_).
 I was pretty frustrated, as the errors were blocking tests from running.

-* Gif of terminal linker problem](path)

-I googled the possible causes for (what felt like) forever, eventually finding out the issue:
+After googling the possible causes for (what felt like) forever, I eventually finding out the issue:

 The code under test is built as an .exe file and not a .dll.
 Which means I needed to link the separate Unit Test Project to the output object file.
 The code being tested doesn't export the functions that I wanted to test, so the fix was to add the output .obj or .lib file to the dependencies of the test project.